gnois/luaty/README.md

 source is assumed to end with .lt

+Compilation
+---

+The Luaty compiler processes its main input file *and its dependencies* due to its static type checker, unless it's told otherwise.
-Given a main.lt file with its required .lt files under its subfolders, Luaty can optionally compile and generate a full mirror folder structure of .lua output files.
+Given a main.lt file with its required .lt files under its subfolders, Luaty can compile and generate a full mirror folder structure of .lua output files.

 Suppose our source files are laid out like below, where *main* requires *sub*, which in turn requires *foo* and *bar* under lib folder:

 ```